mondediefr/docker-rutorrent/README.md

 ## Features

  - Multi-platform image: `linux/amd64`, `linux/arm64` (only 64-bit architecture)
- - Based on Alpine Linux.
+ - Based on Alpine Linux 3.13
+ - php 8.0.1
- - Provides by default a solid configuration.
+ - Provides by default a solid configuration
- - No root process.
+ - No root process
- - Persitance custom configuration for rutorrent and rtorrent.
+ - Persitance custom configuration for rutorrent and rtorrent
- - Add your own plugins and themes.
+ - Add your own rutorrent plugins and themes
- - Filebot is included, and creates symlinks in `/data/media` (choose filebot tag).
+ - Filebot is included, and creates symlinks in `/data/media` (choose filebot tag)

 ## Tag available